JuliaComputing/Cobweb.jl/README.md

 # <div hx-target="#my_target"></div>
 ```

-There are a few HTMX-specific attributes that are hypenated.
+There are a few HTMX-specific attributes that are hyphenated.
 To ensure a homogeneous syntax, these attributes can still be added using the normal syntax (e.g. `pushurl` will be mapped to `hx-push-url`):

 ```julia
 node = Cobweb.h.div